erdc/flow_class/README.md

 ``` $ py tests\test_flowclass.py ```

 ## Install for General Use
-To install the function for general use, run pip install
+To install the package for general use, run pip install

 ```$ git+https://github.com/meg8mhs2/flow_class.git ```